AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md

 ![](../../../../../images/eurd-win-report-smart-tag.png)

-The [Toolbox](../../report-designer-tools/toolbox.md) provides a corresponding contextual tab when you select a report control.
+The [Toolbar](../../report-designer-tools/toolbar.md) provides a corresponding contextual tab when you select a report control.
 This tab allows you to specify settings and perform actions applicable to the selected element's type.

 ![](../../../../../images/eurd-win-report-control-contextual-tab.png)

-You can use the Property Grid to access the selected element's settings.
+You can use the Property Grid to access the whole set of settings that the selected element supports.

 ![](../../../../../images/eurd-win-report-control-property-grid.png)